-- (f) where a Work Premises is a food and drink facility, then: - the Work Premises must prominently display signage at all points of sale and at all points of service, so that members of the public can record their attendance using the Victorian Government QR code system; and

-Note: Work Premises to which subclause (f) applies are required to comply with the signage requirements in subclause (f) in addition to the signage requirements in subclause (c).

-- (ii) a staff member must request all members of the public attending the Work Premises to record their attendance at:

-- (A) an entrance to the Work Premises; or

-- (B) a point of sale; or

-- (C) a point of service.
+- (f) where a Work Premises is a food and drink facility, then: - (i) the Work Premises must prominently display signage at all points of sale and at all points of service, so that members of the public can record their attendance using the Victorian Government QR code system; and Note: Work Premises to which subclause (f) applies are required to comply with the signage requirements in subclause (f) in addition to the signage requirements in subclause (c). - (ii) a staff member must request all members of the public attending the Work Premises to record their attendance at: - (A) an entrance to the Work Premises; or - (B) a point of sale; or - (C) a point of service; and

 Note: a point of sale includes where a customer pays for goods or services.
 A point of service includes where an employee interacts with a customer other than at a point of sale during their attendance, for example, a waiter attending a table to take an order, or when greeting a customer once they have entered the Work Premises.
+Where a food and drink facility is a food court, a point of service includes the tables provided within the food court.

-- (g) where a Work Premises is a supermarket, then: - (i) the Work Premises must prominently display signage at all points of sale at the Work Premises so that members of the public can record their attendance using the Victorian Government QR code system; and Note 1: Work Premises to which subclause (g) apply are required to comply with the signage requirements in subclause (g) in addition to the signage requirements in subclause (c).
-Note 2: a point of sale includes where a customer pays for goods or services. - (ii) staff members who interact with a member of the public at a point of sale must request that the member of the public record their attendance at the Work Premises. - (8) Where: - (a) it is not reasonably practicable for a person to record an attendance at a Work Premises using the Victorian Government QR code system; or - (b) there is an access issue that prevents the Victorian Government QR code system from operating;

-then the employer must use an alternative record-keeping method to comply with the records requirement.
+- (g) where a Work Premises is a supermarket, then: - (i) the Work Premises must prominently display signage at all points of sale at the Work Premises so that members of the public can record their attendance using the Victorian Government QR code system; and - Note 1: Work Premises to which subclause (g) apply are required to comply with the signage requirements in subclause (g) in addition to the signage requirements in subclause (c). - Note 2: a point of sale includes where a customer pays for goods or services. - (ii) staff members who interact with a member of the public at a point of sale must request that the member of the public record their attendance at the Work Premises. - (8) Where: - (a) it is not reasonably practicable for a person to record an attendance at a Work Premises using the Victorian Government QR code system; or - (b) there is an access issue that prevents the Victorian Government QR code system from operating, then the employer must use an alternative record-keeping method to comply with the records requirement.